MycroftAI/mycroft-precise/README.md

 *A lightweight, simple-to-use, RNN wake word listener.*

 Precise is a wake word listener.
-Like its name suggests, a wake word listener's job is to continually listen to sounds and speech around the device, and activate when the sounds or speech match a wake word.
-Unlike other machine learning hotword detection tools, Mycroft Precise is fully open source.
-Take a look at a [comparison here][comparison].
+The software monitors an audio stream ( usually a microphone ) and when it recognizes a specific phrase it triggers an event.
+For example, at Mycroft AI the team has trained Precise to recognize the phrase "Hey, Mycroft".
+When the software recognizes this phrase it puts the rest of Mycroft's software into command mode and waits for a command from the person using the device.
+Mycroft Precise is fully open source and can be trined to recognize anything from a name to a cough.

+In addition to Precise there are several proprietary wake word listeners out there.
+If you are looking to spot a wakeword Precise might be a great solution, but if it's too resource intensive or isn't accurate enough here are some [alternative options][comparison].

 [comparison]: https://github.com/MycroftAI/mycroft-precise/wiki/Software-Comparison

+## Supported Operating Systems

+Precise is designed to run on Linux.
+It is known to work on a variety of Linux distributions including Debian, Ubuntu and Raspbian.
+It probably operates on other \*nx distributions.

 ## Training Models